opendialogai/core/readme.md

 [![CircleCI](https://circleci.com/gh/opendialogai/core/tree/master.svg?style=svg&circle-token=d14bcacaf3cd3e6ae4dfd2fb3bf03658cf0ca8fa)](https://circleci.com/gh/opendialogai/core/tree/master)

-[OpenDialog](https://opendialog.ai) is a platform that helps you design, develop and deploy and administer chatbots - or as we like to call them, conversational applications.
+[OpenDialog](https://opendialog.ai) is a platform that helps you design, develop, deploy and administer chatbots - or as we like to call them, conversational applications.

 OpenDialog Core is the heart of this platform.
 It provides ways to develop and integrate the different components that are required to build a conversational application.
+We have very specific ideas about how to design and specify such applications.
+You can read more about it [here](https://docs.opendialog.ai).

 If you are interested in seeing how OpenDialog works please head over to the [OpenDialog app](https://github.com/opendialogai/opendialog) repository and follow the instructions there to install.